To upload your own image, click on the link, + Upload image, at the top right of the Exercises page (see the red arrow in the image below).

 - QR Code Reader By: Sustainable App Developer

-When you scan the QR-code you will see an external device upload dialog box which looks like this:
+When you scan the QR-code you will see an external device upload dialogue box (as shown below):

 The dialog box is the same as the one in the original Physiotools window.
 You may now use it to take a picture or select one of the existing pictures stored on that device.